Imago

 Watch What’s Trending Now!

-While the NBA and the Cavaliers organization initially maintained the court was fully compliant with league standards, the pressure from the NBPA and vocal critics like JJ Redick forced the team to implement visible modifications this week.
+While the NBA and the Cavaliers organization initially maintained that the court was fully compliant with league standards, the pressure from the NBPA and vocal critics like JJ Redick forced the team to implement visible modifications this week.

 After receiving league-wide scrutiny for their raised court, the Cavaliers have officially made adjustments to the floor.